-York College head coach Brandon Childs is coming off of his seventh season at the helm of the Green and White.
+York College head coach Brandon Childs is heading into his eighth year at the helm of the Spartan men's lacrosse program.

 In 2017, Childs led the Spartans to a 17-4 season as York earned its third trip in four years to the NCAA Tournament.
 At the conclusion of the season, Childs was named the CAC Coach of the year.
 The 2017 season also saw a first for the program when senior Conrad Ordakowski became the program’s first positional player of the year, as he was named the country’s top short-stick defender.

 In 2016, Childs led the Spartans to a school-record 18 wins as York earned its first Capital Athletic Conference Championship defeating top-ranked Salisbury.
 The Spartans made their second appearance in the NCAA Tournament, and went all the way to the “Elite Eight” falling in overtime to Gettysburg College in the national quarterfinals.

 In 2014, the Spartans advanced to the round of 16 in their first year in the tournament.
 For his efforts in 2014, Childs was named CAC Coach of the year and was one of five finalists for the USILA National Coach of The Year.

 The Spartans are 102-36 in Childs' seven seasons at the helm of the program and his career record now sits at 130-55.
 Childs is now the winningest coach in York men's lacrosse history and is one of the fastest coaches to reach the 100 career win milestone.